-At our emergency department (ED), 1% of all patients seen are tested for HIV.
+Many barriers to HIV testing in the emergency department (ED) have been described.
+At our centre, 1% of all patients seen are tested for HIV against a local HIV seroprevalence of 0.4%.
 This study explored patient- and physician-led barriers and acceptability of rapid HIV testing.